 1972 - Appointed first deputy prime minister (later called vice president).

-1991 - Helps save Cuba from extreme financial crisis after the fall of the Soviet Union.
+1991 - Helps Cuba navigate a severe financial crisis after the fall of the Soviet Union.

-October 1997 - Cuba's Communist Party officially designates Raul Castro as Fidel Castro's successor should he die or be unable to perform his duties.
+October 1997 - Cuba's Communist Party officially designates Raul as Fidel's successor should he die or be unable to perform his duties.

-2001 - In an interview with Cuban state television, Raul Castro states, "I am among those who believe that it would be in imperialism's interest to try, with our irreconcilable differences, to normalize relations as much as possible during Fidel's life."
+2001 - In an interview with Cuban state television, Castro says he'd like to see Cuba improve its relationship with the United States: "I am among those who believe that it would be in imperialism's interest to try, with our irreconcilable differences, to normalize relations as much as possible during Fidel's life."

-Makes first international trip as president, visiting Venezuela's president Hugo Chavez
+December 2008 - Makes first international trip as president, visiting Venezuela's president Hugo Chavez.

 February 24, 2013 - After being reelected by the National Assembly, Castro announces he will step down in 2018, at the end of his second five-year term.